 Directions: From NM 522 at Costilla, New Mexico, turn east onto NM 196.
 Follow that road as it turns to gravel and becomes Forest Road 1950.
 Cimarron Campground is about 26 miles southeast of Costilla.
 See map below.

-Open dates: Memorial Day to end of September, weather permitting.
+Open dates: Friday before Memorial Day to last Monday in September, weather permitting.